Finham Park 2: Ofsted

-Ever since the school's creation, Finham Park 2 has only had one Ofsted inspection.
-The result of this inspection was that the school would be rated as 'Good'.
+The recent inspection was that the school would be rated as 'Good'.
 In the report, it was stated: "In a small number of lessons, pupils’ attitudes to learning are not as good as they are in others.
 During the inspection, some incidents of low-level disruptive behaviour occurred.
 Pupils confirmed that this does happen occasionally, and they also said that some staff do not issue sanctions in accordance with the behaviour policy."